dibley1973/OpenRMS/README.md

 #### Architecture

-+ CQRS (Command Query Responsability Segragation)
++ Type 1 CQRS (Command Query Responsability Segragation)
  + Queries
  + Commands
 + Onion / Hexagonal Architecture

-##### CQRS (Command Query Responsability Segregation)
+##### Type 1 CQRS (Command Query Responsability Segregation)
-The project will use CQRS and have separarate "stacks" for queries reading from the database and commands writing to the database.
-The *Query Stack* will use the lightweight [StoredProcedureFramework](https://www.nuget.org/packages/Dibware.StoredProcedureFramework/) for fast querying and [EntityFramework](https://www.nuget.org/packages/EntityFramework/) for the *Command Stack*.
+The project will use Type 1 CQRS so will have the same "stack" for commands and queries.
+[EntityFramework](https://www.nuget.org/packages/EntityFramework/) for the *Command Stack* and the *Query Stack*.

 ###### Queries
-The *Query Stack* will use a vertical N-Tier *reporting* style of architecture with the *Application Services* referencing the *Read Model*, and the *Read Model* accessing data straight from the database via the *storedProcedureFramework*.
+WHere a query isexpected to return zero or one result the object returned should either be wrapped in a `Maybe<T>` or return a valid instance or an object following a null-object pattern.
+Never shoud a result return a NULL value.

-Queries should return either a SearchResult<T> where zero or more results are expected of a type, or a SingleSearchResult<T> where zero or one results are expected.
+Where a query is to returns zero or more results then it should return an IEnumerable<T> with zero or more elements.
+It shouldnever return a NULL value.
 Where arguments are more than one or two in length an object should be defined to hold the parameters.
 If paging is required then the object should implement the `IPagedQueryParameter` interface which contains the `StartAt` property which indicates where the paging is to start and the `Take` property indicating upto how many records to take.
 The

 ###### Commands
 The *Command Stack* will use Onion architecture and a Domain Driven Development practice.
 Commands should never return a value and should always be defined as a `void` method.
 Identities for new entities should be created by the domain and assigned to the Entities before inserting into the database.
 IF the identity for the entity is a *Long Integer* then the High-Low principle may be followed with the next "n" available identities queried from the database.
 If the identity for the entity is an Guid then the domain can generate it's own.